Sherman5A/microsoft-notes/README.md

 **Designed to be read using Obsdian.**

+Without Obsidian images do not show correctly as Obsidian has different link formatting to standard markdown.

-I may create a fork or branch with links designed for use with github 🤔
+I may create a fork or branch with links designed for use with github sometime 🤔